 Well, what is a scam?
 A scam is a fraudulent business where the company is dishonest in what they offer.

 Although Color Street is called a scam by some, I have to say No, it is not a scam.
-Although Color Street does sell the exact same product of nails in department stores, it is not a secret.
-Anyone can find out this information.
+Although Color Street sells the exact same nails in department stores, it is not a secret because anyone can find this information.

 The Problem With MLM Companies In General

 According to an FTC Government file, an MLM operation does not have a clearly defined definition.
 It calls MLM’s a” product-based pyramid scheme“ and compares it to an illegal chain letter.
 You know the letters you receive in the mail, it says to put a dollar in an envelope with a copy of the letter and send one to 10 people.
 Then if you do this, you will make a ridiculous amount of money.

 The FTC Government document also states that MLM “is inherently flawed, unfair, and deceptive.”

 I do not recommend Color Street MLM to make an income from home.
 The Cons clearly out weight the Pros.

 The statistics are against you earning a lucrative income; in reality, 86% of stylists will lose money in the first year.